 “I want it back!”

 “Sorry, you’re the one who chose not to die properly!”
 It was his soul now.
-He turned the audio channel off, then pressed a button to restart the initial stage of the cryogenic process.
-Not daring to look at Al’s face again, he headed back to Dr. Klein, wondering what on Earth to say.
+He turned the audio channel off and pressed a button to restart the initial stage of the cryogenic process.
+Not daring to look at Al’s face again, he headed back to Dr Klein, wondering what on earth to say.

 Featured in the book and audiobook, To Cut a Short Story Short, vol. II: 88 Little Stories